aloxroxth-sketch/media-finder/README.md

 -6.
 Scan

-Click **🔍 SCAN**.
+Click **SCAN**.
 The results panel will fill with every matched file, labelled by which section it belongs to.
 Review this list before doing anything else.

 -7.
 Copy